backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 deletion triggered, is safety.
 Scenarios like these can happen purely by accident, due to the asynchronous nature of the system and the fallible nature of humans.
-In particular when external systems start consuming and relying on the catalog, the consequences of suddenly dropping entities without your explicit owner consent could be substantial.
+In particular when external systems start consuming and relying on the catalog, there could be substantial consequences to suddenly dropping entities without explicit owner consent.
 The catalog therefore takes the stance that entities that often were added by direct user action should also be deleted only by direct user action.

-It is possible to build automated "reaper" systems that finally delete entities that are orphaned by using the catalog API.
+It is possible to use the catalog API to build automated "reaper" systems that finally delete entities that are orphaned.
 This is however not something that's provided out of the box.

 ## Implicit Deletion